Battling a mouse infestation is a challenge!

 For instance, you may have found mouse droppings, but you haven’t seen or heard a mouse in your home.
 What does that mean?

-In this post, we are going to take a look and will give you a step by step process to follow, because it could be nothing to worry about, or it could be the start of an infestation.
+In this post, we will take a look and give you a step-by-step process to follow because it could be nothing to worry about, or it could be the start of an infestation.